 Linux administrators mostly face some cases where they need to run a script as a service.
 This includes some custom monitoring scripts to trigger some failover jobs.

-Here we see how we can run a script as a service in centos server.
+Here we see how we can run a script as a service in the centos server.

 [[email protected] ~]# vim /opt/devopstree.sh [[email protected] ~]# cat /opt/devopstree.sh while true; do echo "Hello world" > /var/log/helloworld.log sleep 60s done [[email protected] ~]#